either softbound or Kindle/Nook/etc. eBook at Amazon

 get.
 Be mindful of the ways you might contort yourself in an attempt to

-assuage someone else’s discomfort, inconvenience or annoyance.
+assuage someone else’s discomfort, perceived inconvenience or annoyance.
 Some

 practice with assertiveness training goes a long way.